 137. Minimum hours of instruction for children enrolled in a kindergarten programme: s.
 212

-(1) Subject to subregulations (3) and (4), a child enrolled at a kindergarten in a kindergarten programme is to be provided at least 11 hours instruction during each week in which the kindergarten is open for instruction (the “minimum period”).
+(1) Subject to subregulations (3) and (4), a child enrolled at a kindergarten in a kindergarten programme is to be provided at least 11 hours instruction during each week in which the kindergarten is open for instruction (the minimum period).

 (2) The minimum period does not include time for recess or lunch.